fullmetaltac/interview-notes/devops/git.md

 **Advanced Merging**

-git doesn’t provide any graphical merge tools, but it will gladly work with any third party merge tool you wish to use.
+git doesn't provide any graphical merge tools, but it will gladly work with any third party merge tool you wish to use.
 See [External Merge and Diff Tools](http://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#External-Merge-and-Diff-Tools) for a description of using the Perforce merge tool with git.

 ## Lab 31: Rebasing VS Merging

-Let’s explore the differences between merging and rebasing.
+Let's explore the differences between merging and rebasing.
 In order to do so, we need to rewind the repository back in time before the first merge, and then redo the same steps, but using rebasing rather than merging.

 We will make use the of the `reset` command to wind the branches back in time.